 Bid calling, so directly associated with the auctioneer and the chant of traditional English auctions, also has undergone revision on eBay.
 A high bidder is acknowledged not with a nod or a declaration of the new high bid, but with the listing of the high bidder's username next to "High bid" and the current bid (one increment above the next-highest bid) next to the "Currently" label on the auction listing page.
-To keep track of the bidding, particularly in the final moments of an eBay auction, an observer cannot hear the interchange but can follow it by clicking on "Reload" every few seconds until the auction ends.
+To keep track of the bidding, particularly in the final moments of an eBay auction, an observer cannot hear the interchange, but can follow it by clicking on "reload" every few seconds until the auction ends.

 Although auctions on eBay last up to ten days and a potential bidder knows exactly when the auction will end, it is difficult to always know exactly where a person stands in the bidding in the interim (as one would in a traditional English auction).
-To keep bidders informed, eBay tells a bidder immediately after a bid whether or not that bid is currently the high bid.
+To keep bidders informed, eBay informs a bidder immediately after a bid whether or not that bid is currently the high bid.
 If it is, the screen message says, "Thank you for your bid.
 You are the current high bidder!"
 After restating the current bid and the bidder's maximum proxy bid, eBay adds, "Although you are the current high bidder, this does not guarantee that you will win this item.
-Someone may outbid you in the last few minutes, so check back often or place a proxy bid" (on-screen message to author, 31 Jan.
-2000).
-To keep bidders even better apprised of the bid calling, e-mail messages are sent to confirm bids and to alert bidders when they are outbid.
+Someone may outbid you in the last few minutes, so check back often or place a proxy bid" ("eBay Confirming Bid," emphasis theirs, 2000).
+To keep bidders even better apprised of the bid calling, e-mail messages are sent to confirm bids and to alert bidders to being outbid.
 An "Outbid Notice" warns, "Heads up!
 Another eBay user has outbid you on the following item!"
-It offers the current bid amount and the auction closing time and urges, "You can stay in the running and place another bid.
-Just visit [item site]" (e-mail to author, 28 Jan.
-2000).
-Although participants in a virtual auction are not always present in real time, eBay mimics the off-line auctioneer's involvement by using e-mail encouraging bidders to bid again.
-This is not unlike the off-line auctioneer goading bidders into bidding wars against each other, often with witticisms or with compliments about the bidders' judgment or the item's quality.
+It offers the current bid amount and the auction closing time, and urges, "you can stay in the running and place another bid.
+Just visit (item site)" ("eBay Outbid Notice" 2000).
+Although participants in a virtual auction are not always present in real time, eBay mimics the offline auctioneer's involvement by using e-mail encouraging bidders to bid again.
+This is not unlike the offline auctioneer goading bidders into bidding wars against each other, often with witticisms or with compliments about the bidder's judgment or the item's quality.